ricbit/advent-of-code/2017/README.md

 - Forgot to ignore trails with no cars.
   - FIX: Attention
-- To sleepy on the first run.
+- Too sleepy on the first run.
-  - FIX: Don´t code after midnight.
+  - FIX: Don’t code after midnight.

 ### Wins